yanone/babelfont/docs/Master.md

 * Python type: `dict`

 A dictionary mapping metric names (string) to metric value (integer).
-The following metric names are reserved: `xHeight,capHeight,ascender,descender`.
+The following metric names are reserved: `xHeight,capHeight,ascender,descender,italicAngle,hheaAscender,hheaDescender,hheaLineGap,winAscent,winDescent,typoAscender,typoDescender,typoLineGap,subscriptXSize,subscriptYSize,subscriptXOffset,subscriptYOffset,superscriptXSize,superscriptYSize,superscriptXOffset,superscriptYOffset,strikeoutSize,strikeoutPosition,underlinePosition,underlineThickness,hheaCaretSlopeRise,hheaCaretSlopeRun,hheaCaretOffset`.
 Other metrics may be added to this dictionary as needed by font clients, but their interpretation is not guaranteed to be compatible between clients.